Documentation | InterfaceKit | Alignment

 DESCRIPTION

-Exposes the BAlignment
+Exposes the BAlignment object.

 As a convenience, wherever a method expects a Alignment as input, you may pass a two-item native list or native map instead.
 In addition, you may treat an Alignment object like a native list.